sezzle/sezzle-merchant-resources/Widgets/Local Config.md

 `color` overrides the inherited text color applied to the widget text.
 It accepts any CSS color values.

-`fontSize` overrides the inherited text font applied to the widget text.
+`fontSize` overrides the default text font applied to the widget text.
 It accepts numbers and assumes the unit px.

-`fontWeight` overrides the inherited boldness applied to the widget text.
+`fontWeight` overrides the default boldness applied to the widget text.
 It accepts any CSS font-weight values.

 `fontFamily` overrides the inherited font type applied to the widget text.
 It accepts any CSS font-family values.